SANNNNN-123/xlsx-chat/supabase.md

     ) q
     GROUP BY r.response_value
     ORDER BY
+        CASE
-        CASE WHEN r.response_value = 'Base' THEN 0 ELSE 1 END,
+            WHEN r.response_value = 'Base' THEN 0
+            WHEN r.response_value = 'Total' THEN 2
+            ELSE 1
+        END,
         CASE
             WHEN r.response_value ~ '^\d+$' THEN LPAD(r.response_value, 10, '0')
             ELSE r.response_value